peak-ai/platform-global-images/workflow/python/barebones/v1/README.md

 ## Using the Image
 - The image can be directly used by using it in the workflow step form.
-- If you need to install a few more dependencies, or add some use case-specific environment variables into the image, the image can easily to extended.
+- If you need to install a few more dependencies, or add some use case-specific environment variables into the image, the image can easily be extended.